uclacores/WHIRLS/README.md

 `findStart.m`: The function to detect the first transmission start in a given signal segment.

-`findEnd.m`: The functino to detect the first transmission end in a given signal segment, assuming the signal already starts with a transmission.
+`findEnd.m`: The function to detect the first transmission end in a given signal segment, assuming the signal already starts with a transmission.

 ## Citation